hollysueh/minesweeper/src/README.md

 1. React-Addons-Update (more information found here: https://reactjs.org/docs/update.html)

 #### Installation
-##### Locaal Computer
+#####Zip file
-Copy the file 'L2T12.zip' to your local computer.
+Move the file 'L2T12.zip' to your local computer.
 Double-click on the zip file to decompress it.
+Once the file has been decompressed, open your command line interface in the L2T12 folder.

-Once decompressed, open a Terminal window (for Mac) or Command Prompt window (for Windows) in that folder.
+Open a Terminal window (for Mac) or Command Prompt window (for Windows) in that folder.
 In the window, type "npm install" and wait for the files to install.
 Then type "npm start", which will load the game in your browser.

-##### GitHub
+#####GitHub
-To install the game files, go to the repository 'minesweeper'.
+To install the game files on GitHub, go to the repository 'minesweeper'.
 On the left hand side there will be a green button labelled "Code".
 Click on this button, and from the dropdown menu click "Download zip.
 The zip file will then start automatically downloading to your computer.
 Once the zip file has finished downloading, open it by double-clicking on the file.
 Open a Terminal window (for Mac) or Command Prompt window (for Windows) in that folder.
 In the window, type "npm install" and wait for the files to install.
 Then type "npm start", which will load the game in your browser.

 ## Usage